A complete guide to popular holy sites in Israel and the West Bank.

 8. HOLY SITES IN SAFED

-TZFAT or SAFED is the City of Kabbalah and is one of four holiest cities for Jews.
+TZFAT or SAFED is the City of Kabbalah and it is one of the four holiest cities for Jews.

 Four Jewish holy cities with holy places of Judaism are Jerusalem, Hebron, Tiberias, and Safed.
 There are four main sacred places of Judaism in Safed: